JuliaML/Learn.jl/README.md

 ```

 The build script will clone any repos which are not yet in METADATA and which you don't have local copies already installed.

+Please note that this code is not currently updated to run on Julia Version 0.7 or newer.
+You will need to run it using Julia Version 0.6.